Elements for the Future of Energy

 East Preston Uranium Project

 The East Preston uranium project covers 25,329 hectares in the southwestern portion of the Athabasca Basin.
-The project is a part of Skyharbour’s 121,249-hectare Preston Property, one of the largest tenure land positions in the Patterson Lake region.
-Preston is located to the south of and adjacent to NexGen Energy’s (TSXV:NXE) Rook 1 project, which hosts the high-grade Arrow deposit, and proximal to Fission Uranium’s (TSX:FCU) Patterson Lake South project, which hosts the high-grade Triple R deposit.
+The project is a part of Skyharbour’s 121,249-hectare Preston property, one of the largest tenure land positions in the Patterson Lake region.
+Preston is located to the south of and adjacent to NexGen Energy’s (TSXV:NXE) Rook 1 project, which hosts the high-grade Arrow deposit, and proximal to Fission Uranium Corp.’s (TSX:FCU) Patterson Lake South project, which hosts the high-grade Triple R deposit.

 Preston also shares its prestigious mining district with the Hooke Lake project (Spitfire), a JV between AREVA, Cameco and Purepoint.
 AREVA recently optioned nearly 50,000 hectares of the Preston project for up to $7.3 million in exploration expenditures.

 More than C$2 million in exploration spending has gone into the East Preston project since 2013 including airborne electromagnetic (VTEM) and magnetic and radiometric surveys.
 The work resulted in the identification of three prospective conductive, low magnetic signature corridors with a total strike length of over 25 kilometers.
 EM conductor trends were discovered for each corridor.

 Ground prospecting and sampling identified key pathfinder elements for unconformity uranium deposit discovery.
 Only one of the corridors has been drilled to date.

-Azincourt has been working on following up on previous exploration work at East Preston with a geophysical exploration program.
+Azincourt has been following up on previous exploration work at East Preston with a geophysical exploration program.
 The work program has included re-logging and sampling of the seven diamond drill holes completed in 2014, with additional ground electromagnetic survey work and ground gravity planned along the airborne conductive trends.
-The company has also conducted 50 line kilometers of horizontal loop electromagnetic (HLEM) and ground gravity surveys across the property.
+The company has also conducted 50-line kilometers of horizontal loop electromagnetic (HLEM) and ground gravity surveys across the property.
 This has generated a number of priority targets and the company is in the process of further interpreting the survey work.